 Statewide Regulation for Rideshare

-During the 2017 Legislative session in Olympia, Drive Forward supported Senate Bill 5620, which established a statewide regulatory framework for rideshare companies like Uber and Lyft.
+During the 2019 Legislative session in Olympia, Drive Forward supported Senate Bill 5926 and its companion House Bill 2039, which established a statewide regulatory framework for rideshare companies like Uber and Lyft.
 By eliminating burdensome local regulations, the bill increased economic opportunity for drivers and expanded reliable transportation options for communities across Washington.

 Drivers testified about the positive impacts this bill would have for their businesses and the communities where they live and work.
-SB 5620 passed out of the Senate with wide bipartisan support (34-15) but unfortunately did not get a vote in the House Labor & Workplace Standards Committee.
-We look forward to supporting similar legislation during the 2018 legislative session.
+In 2017 similar legislation in SB 5620 passed out of the Senate with wide bipartisan support (34-15) but unfortunately did not get a vote in the House Labor & Workplace Standards Committee.
+We look forward to supporting similar legislation during the 2020 legislative session.